sudharsanbaskaran09-eng/aws-security-projects/project-6-aws-config-compliance-monitoring/README.md

 The goal of this project is to:

-- Enable AWS Config for resource monitoring
 - Track AWS resource configurations
-- - - Understand cloud governance workflows
+- - Understand cloud governance workflows

 ---
 |---|---|